Big fish eat little fish, the strong prey upon the weak, and the knowledgeable quarry the ignorant.

 3. Scotland County Schools

-Scotland County’s School Board remains committed to consolidating, remodeling and building a new $41 million school.
+Scotland County’s School Board remains committed to consolidating, remodeling and building its new $41 million school.
 Since the average new school in America now costs $80 million, we’re guessing our new school will cost at least that.

 Remodeling existing schools will cost tens of millions more and busing students to outlying facilities will add millions on top of that.